gumaerc-testorg/21l.421-spring-2008/content/pages/study-materials.md

 {{< trclose >}}
 {{< tropen >}}
 {{< tdopen >}}
 Bulfinch, Thomas. _The Age of Fable (Or, Beauties of Mythology)_.
-New York, NY: Review of Reviews Co., 1913. ([Download](http://www.bartleby.com/br/181.html) a version of the text from Bartleby.com)
+New York, NY: Review of Reviews Co., 1913. ({{% resource_link "3fb51f4a-d425-465a-95d2-81907bc83c2b" "Download" %}} a version of the text from Bartleby.com)
 {{< tdclose >}}
 {{< tdopen >}}